 iSCSI recovery actions are often dependent on iSCSI time-outs being recognized and acted upon before SCSI time-outs.
 Determining the right time-outs to use for various iSCSI actions (command acknowledgements expected, status acknowledgements, etc.) is very much dependent on infrastructure (hardware, links, TCP/IP stack, iSCSI driver).
-As a guide, the implementer may use an average Nop-Out/Nop-In turnaround delay multiplied by a "safety factor" (e.g., 4) with a minimum of several milliseconds as a good estimate for the basic delay of the iSCSI stack for a given connection.
+As a guide, the implementer may use an average Nop-Out/Nop-In turnaround delay multiplied by a "safety factor" (e.g., 4) as a good estimate for the basic delay of the iSCSI stack for a given connection.
+The safety factor should account for the network load variability.
+For connection teardown the implementer may want to consider also TCP common practice for the given infrastructure.